-c) Award Incentive Plan
+d) Award Incentive Plan

 The Company implemented an Award Incentive Plan effective April 30, 2013.
 The Award Incentive Plan has time-based awards and performance awards which may be granted to the directors, officers and employees of the Company.
+Effective January 1, 2017, independent outside directors will receive only time-based awards as the primary form of long-term compensation.
 The maximum number of common shares issuable under the plan shall not at any time exceed 3.755 percent of the total common shares outstanding.
 Vesting is determined by the Company's Board of Directors.
 Currently, time-based and performance share awards issued to employees of the Company vest three years from date of grant.
-Time-based awards issued to directors and performance awards issued to officers of the Company vest in two tranches with one half of time-based awards vesting February 1 of the third year following grant date and one half vesting October 1 of the third year following the grant date.
+Time-based awards issued to independent outside directors and performance awards issued to officers of the Company vest in two tranches with one half of such awards vesting February 1 of the third year following the grant date and one half vesting October 1 of the third year following the grant date.